andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 I'm just saying the *actual* distance is pretty negligible.
 I'm also saying that I'm a pedantic asshole whose brain doesn't have an off switch.

+But then again that might be why I'm able to pick up a dance performance based on counting and trigonometry.
+Perhaps.

 <figure class="figure">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/hearsals-step_graph.png" alt="Step Graph">
 	<figcaption class="figure-caption">Of course I made a graph.
 Pedantic asshole indeed.</figcaption>
 </figure>

-But then again that might be why I'm able to pick up a dance performance based on counting and trigonometry.
-Perhaps.

 <h4 class="article-subheader">A-What Now?</h4>
+During one of the rehearsals, Mark exhibits the posture and facial expression he's is looking for and exclaims,

+"I feel like Monica Bill Barnes!!"

+I lean over to Allie, "who's Monica Bill Barnes?"

+She looks at me like I asked who Michael Jordan was at a basketball camp.

+"She's a choreographer in New York."

+"Ah ok, got it."

+So Monica Bill Barnes is a choreographer in New York.
+I pretend like this answer sates my curiosity but I still have no idea what Monica Bill Barnes should look like.
+I'll just have to resort to my strategy that has gotten me this far: fake it till you make it.

+This is hardly the first or the last time I'm left plumflutterated at the use of a dance term or reference.

+"We need less Lim&oacute;n overcurve"

+"Really emphasize the contrapposto"

+"Can you do a tandu?"

+"The maxi starts with a turnout then slowly evolves until you end up in second position"

 "Linda Belans!\* You are going to come out during the adagio sequence."

-*\*Mark always referred to Linda by her full name.
-The rest of the company naturally followed suit.*

 I whisper to Allie, "the what sequence?"